Whiskey Myers (album)

-Whiskey Myers is the fifth album of the American country music band Whiskey Myers.
+Whiskey Myers is the fifth album of the American country and rock and roll band Whiskey Myers.
 It was released on September 27, 2019 via Wiggy Thump Records.

 Content

 The album includes the single "Die Rockin", which lead singer Cody Cannon wrote with Ray Wylie Hubbard.
 It is also the first album to be produced entirely by the band.

 Whiskey Myers debuted at number one on the Top Country Albums chart published for October 12, 2019, with 39,000 units sold in its first week.